 The location of the searcher has a huge impact on the local results that show up.

-Google knows that us humans like our convenience, and all things being equal we would prefer to travel less distance to get to a service provider – so they take that into account.
+Google knows that we humans like our convenience and all things being equal we would prefer to travel less distance to get to a service provider – so they take that into account.

 Using a handy little tool called LocalFalcon we can see where one of our dental clients is ranking in the maps from different areas around their location.

 The spots on the map show the position in the Local Map Pack where they are ranking when searched from that exact spot.
 Notice how the further away you get from the business location, their rankings go down?
 That’s normal.